Skip to main content

 • Triggered when a customer returns with the same MCID they used before

-• The MCID in the customer identification request directly matches an existing local wallet
+• The MCID in the customer identification request directly matches an existing local wallet in the CCG database

 • Since the previous visit, this MCID has been associated with an enterprise record in EIMP